 It’s easy to read the words; it’s far more difficult to understand their purpose.
 It’s entirely possible that we’re dealing with nothing more than the ramblings of a madman.

 Whatever the case, Resurrect Dead: The Mystery of the Toynbee Tiles follows a small group as they investigate the meaning behind these messages.
 Eventually, they locate who they believe to be the “tiler.”
 I don’t want to spoil anything, though.
-It’s worth a look, and available on Netflix Instant Streaming, if you’re interested.
+It’s worth a watch.

 I look at these tiles, especially the “new” ones, as modern day, urban crop circles.
 I’m not sure what the original intent was, though I am sure many of the more recent tiles are simply the work of “copycats,” evident by the shifting styles and changing messages.
 The Internet will do that, you know.